philgyford/d3-mappiness/README.md

 ## TO DO

-* Either way, maybe on ui.init(), populate the #line-edit form with all the blank fields for constraints.
-* Then, when the edit field is opened, set the fields according to current line's properties.
+* When the edit field is opened, set the fields according to current line's properties.
 * Update line's constraints and the chart when the form is submitted.